flennic/text-mining-project/README.md

 The preprocessing will take some time, so be patient.
 Leave the `cache` parameter set to true, so that you only have to do it once.

-You should install CUDA for make the GPU work [CUDA](https://developer.nvidia.com/cuda-downloads).
+You should install [CUDA](https://developer.nvidia.com/cuda-downloads) to make the GPU work.

 For the following I suggest setting up a new anaconda environment.
 You will need the following libraries: